 Whether you choose the Barbie Expo or The Montreal Museum of Fine Arts, the easiest way to get to Saint Joseph’s Oratory of Mount Royal is to hop aboard Bus 166-N at Station Guy-Concordia (Guy / De Maisonneuve) and exit at Oratoire Saint-Joseph, directly in front of the magnificent church.

 Saint Joseph’s Oratory of Mount Royal is a Catholic basilica atop Westmount Summit, one of Mont Royal’s three peaks.
-This place of worship is notable for being the largest church in Canada, with one of the largest domes worldwide.
+This place of worship is notable for being the largest church in Canada.
+It also has one of the largest domes worldwide.
 You can go inside and take a tour of this massive building, surprisingly quiet considering its monumental size.
 The carvings and the architecture are a particular highlight, as well as the friendly, enthusiastic staff.

 Make sure to take in the panoramic view of the city, which can be a real spectacle at sunset.
 After that, you can make your way to some of the other lookouts, such as the Summit Circle Look Out, Mount Royal Park, or Belvédère Kondiaronk for sweeping views of downtown Montreal at night.

 Considering the time of day, the best way to return to downtown Montreal is to call an Uber or a taxi.
-Lined with charming cafés, boutique shops, and restaurants with food from every corner of the world (including Portuguese, Indian, Japanese, etc.), Rue Saint-Paul, the city’s oldest street, is still one of the best spots in Montreal to go for a walk in the evening.
+Rue Saint-Paul, the city’s oldest street, is still one of the best spots in Montreal to go for a walk in the evening.
 The street got its name from Paul de Chomedey de Maisonneuve, who built himself a house there in 1650.
 It is a great place if you want to shop for souvenirs or find a nice spot for dinner.
+Alternatively, you can sit down for a drink since the street has plenty of excellent bars and cafes.

-In case relaxing dinners are not really your cup of tea, you can also skip the last step and head straight to Upstairs Jazz Bar & Grill on Mackay Street, 500 meters west from Lucien L’Allier metro station.
+In case relaxing dinners aren’t your cup of tea, head to Upstairs Jazz Bar & Grill on Mackay Street.
 The bar is set in a brick-wall semi-basement, with a taproom/dimly lighted public house atmosphere and a small stage where artists play live jazz music.
 While most visitors come here for the music exclusively, the place is also pretty famous for its pasta and other casual fares.
-The bar’s cozy atmosphere is perfect for chatting and socializing with a couple of drinks while listening to some genuinely great performances.
+The cozy atmosphere is perfect for chatting and socializing over a couple of drinks while listening to some genuinely great performances.

-For something a bit more exciting, you can take the subway (line 2) from Lucien L’Allier to Berri-UQAM and check out Stereo After Hours, a sleek nightclub on St. Catherine Street.
-With a phenomenal, world-class sound system, reasonably-priced drinks, and great DJs, Stereo After Hours is the best place to visit in Montreal for dancing into the wee hours of the morning.
+For something a bit more exciting, you can take the subway (line 2) from Lucien L’Allier to Berri-UQAM and check out Stereo After Hours.
+It’s a sleek nightclub on St. Catherine Street.
+With a phenomenal, world-class sound system, reasonably-priced drinks, and great DJs, this is the best place to visit in Montreal for dancing into the wee hours of the morning.
 The crowd is also very friendly and you can expect your privacy to be respected (no photos).

 Hôtel Birks Montréal